jgendron/757RUG-Repo/README.md

 The 757RUG is getting involved in Kaggle competitions this Fall.

-Stay tuned to this repo for my work supporting the Group.
+Stay tuned to this repo for my work supporting the new Group.